|

 At first, Hyuk believed his story couldn’t be understood by others, but was encouraged by friends and teachers in his school's music club - and eventually found his passion in rap.

-Growing up, music had been a luxury, let alone K-pop which was something he had barely heard of.
 But now, he channelled his thoughts of feeling lonely and of missing his father into music, referring to himself as “the loneliest of the loners” - a line in Ordinary Person, a rap song he composed as a part of a pre-debut project.

 Hyuk graduated from high school aged 20.
 Afterwards, he worked part-time at restaurants and factories to support himself.

-But it was in 2018 when he was featured in an educational TV programme that his luck changed.
 His unique background and rapping talent caught the eye of music producer Michelle Cho, who was formerly from SM Entertainment, the agency behind some of K-pop's biggest acts.
-She offered him a spot in her agency, Singing Beetle.

 "I didn't trust Michelle for about a year because I thought she was cheating me," Hyuk says, adding that defectors are often targeted by scams in the South.